ZhangDianPeng/dborm-mysql/README.md

 - DbOrm is a NodeJs ORM for mysql.
 - All function return a promise.
-- Every table should has a primary key named id.
+- Each table should have a primary key named id.

 #### Start